Rangers' Andrew Cashner: Loses despite quality start Monday

 Cashner (4-8) allowed three runs on six hits and two walks across 6.2 innings in Monday's loss to the Orioles.
 He struck out three.

-Cashner pitched efficiently through the opening innings and actually carried a shut out into the sixth.
-He allowed a sacrifice fly with two outs in that frame and allowed a solo home run to Seth Smith in the seventh, with the bullpen later tacking another run on his ledger.
-Despite his eighth loss, Cashner turned in his second consecutive quality start and held his ERA at a solid 3.58 on the heels of a difficult string of matchups.
+Cashner pitched efficiently through the opening innings and actually carried a shutout into the sixth.
+He allowed a sacrifice fly with two outs in that frame, then gave up a solo home run to Seth Smith in the seventh, with the bullpen later tacking another run on to his ledger.
+Despite his eighth loss, Cashner turned in his second consecutive quality start and has his ERA at a solid 3.58 on the heels of a difficult string of matchups.
 That figure could regress if the veteran continues to post a 1.41 WHIP and an unsightly 43:38 K:BB -- two areas he will look to improve upon Saturday against the Rays.

 More News